preethinarayanan/American-Dream/README.md

 H1B Dataset

-Using R to find the people whose H!b will be approved or denied
+Using R to find the people whose H1B visa will be approved or denied or finding most important factors that affect decision